Freak613/1more/README.md

 ### Does this implementation use Virtual DOM?

 It is similar to vdom.
 On each render app generates immutable virtual tree structure that is used to diff against previous tree to calculate changed parts.
 Comparing to vdom, template nodes handled as one single entity with insertion points.
-This allows to compact tree structure, separate static parts from dynamic, thus reducing amount of used memory and speed up diffing phase.
+This allows to compact tree structure in memory, separate static parts from dynamic, and as a result speed up diffing phase.

 ## Examples